Fallbrooke/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

     | Receive their updates | Changes from a selected branch are copied to the currently active branch.     |
     | Send your updates     | Changes from the currently active branch are uploaded to the selected branch. |

-    If upon saving there is a conflict due to updates in the same modules, the **Resolve conflicts** window appears.
+    If upon saving there is a conflict due to updates in the same module sheet, the Resolve conflicts window appears.

     ![](webstudio_guide_images/a5098c1701a77c2f799853d857d0abd4.png)